 Charity Regulatory Authority number 20078706

 Kenneth McKenzie is an advertising strategist.
-He obtained his BA (Psychology) from Trinity College Dublin (TCD) and his PhD from the School of Law & Government, Dublin City University.
-Ken has worked as a social psychologist across a range of research projects in UCD and TCD.
+He obtained his BA in psychology from Trinity College Dublin (TCD) and his PhD from the School of Law & Government, Dublin City University (DCU).
+Ken has worked as a social psychologist across a range of research projects in University College Dublin (UCD) and TCD.
 He has worked with organisations across the profit, not-for-profit and state sectors in areas of behaviour change, brand strategy, consumer behaviour, and programme development & evaluation.
 Ken has held an adjunct teaching fellowship in the School of Psychology, TCD and has been a Visiting Professor in Burgundy School of Business.
+Ken was elected Chairperson of the ISF in 2022.

 Appointed CEO in 2017, David’s background includes health advisory, government relations, and public affairs, having worked in Diabetes Ireland, the Department of Health, and in Dáil Éireann.
-David is member of the board of Global Skin since 2015, chairperson of IPPOSI, and holds an MA in history and MSc in business.
+David has been a member of the board of Global Skin (the International Association of Dermatology Patient Organisations /IADPO) since 2015, chairperson of Irish Platform for Patient Organisations, Science and Industry (IPPOSI) since 2021, and holds a BA in history and politics from the University of Limerick (UL), an MA in history from UCD, and an MSc in business leadership & management practice from UCD Smurfit Business School.

 Sara Eslami is a director at RED C Research & Marketing.
-She holds a BA in Food Science and a MA in Public Health, from University College Dublin.
+She holds a BA in Food Science and a MA in Public Health from UCD.
 Sara has been working in the research industry since 2013, including roles in both academia and research agencies.
 She focuses on understanding consumer needs, attitudes, challenges and behaviours.
 Throughout her career, Sara has worked on a vast array of products and services, across a variety of industries, utilising her background in academia to bring richness and depth to her market research.

 Dr Asad Salim is a consultant dermatologist at Tallaght University Hospital since 2016.
 He currently leads the dermatology fellowship programme in Ireland run by the Royal College of Physicians of Ireland.
 Prior to that he was a consultant dermatologist in the UK.
 He has served as a member of the Therapy & Guidelines Sub-committee of the British Association of Dermatologists.